 3. Use the Right Hashtags to Expand Your Reach

 It’s all well and good having a couple of platforms going, posting regularly and creating decent content… However, what’s the point in being consistent if you’re not even reaching your target audience?

 I’ve got some fantastic news for you!
 You can effortlessly expand your reach by including the symbol of dreams in each post.
 (The symbol of dreams being the hashtag, of course.)

 Do some poking around on each social network to discover the popular hashtags in your niche, and then merely incorporate them into your posts.
 This will attract more eyes on your posts, which inevitably leads to more followers, clicks and conversions.

 For instance, #bloggerstribe, #bloggers and #bloggerloveshare are great ones for the UK blogging community.
 You’re welcome.

 4. Use Automation Tools for Scheduling

 It’s difficult to find the time to spit, let alone post across different social media channels.
-I hear you loud and clear.
+I get it.

 That’s why I live for scheduling automation tools, like Hootsuite or Sprout Social.
 Instead of posting sporadically whenever you get a free minute (which might actually be few and far between), you can spend 30 minutes using these tools to schedule posts on a Friday night whilst you’re winding down for the weekend with a glass of wine in hand.

 If you haven’t already, why not give one of them a try?
 It’ll make your life a whole lot easier, I promise.

 5. Make Use of Your Analytics

 In terms of under-the-radar social media tips for bloggers, a lot of people forget that analytics are a thing that exist.